VectorInstitute/flex_model/README.md

 # Installation
 Run `pip install -e .` from the root directory.
+PyPi package coming soon!

 # Important Notes
 - Make sure to replace any instances of `module.forward(inputs)` with `module(inputs)`.
 The forward hooks are not run by PyTorch if you directly call the forward function of a module (this is the case with LLaMA).
+- If you would like to create `HookFunction` entrypoints arbitrarily in the wrapped model, you can place `DummyModule`s with identity forward functions which can be hooked into. `DummyModule` is located in the `core/core_utils.py` file.

 # Usage
 Here's a short example on how you would use the FlexModel and HookFunction